Bashkir liberation movement: Language issue

-divide the two nations, reduce the number of self-identifying Bashkirs,and curtail demands for sovereignty and potential statehood by Bashkortostan.
+divide the two nations, reduce the number of self-identifying Bashkirs, and curtail demands for sovereignty and potential statehood by Bashkortostan.

 Eco-activism and environmental protests in Bashkortostan

 The corruption of the Moscow authorities and their consumerist policy towards the resources of Bashkortostan became the reason for environmental protests in the republic and the corresponding reaction of the authorities to them.
 In 2016, civil activist Alexander Veselov, chairman of the Union of Environmentalists of Bashkiria, was attacked in Ufa.
 The attack took place after he published a special report "Ecology and Ecolokhy in Bashkortostan" analyzing the activities of the Ministry of Ecology of the Russian Federation and exposing the Ministry's falsifications of publicly important information (e.g., on emissions of harmful substances into the atmosphere).

 In 2017, a well-known Bashkir public figure, civil activist and journalist Anver Yumagulov was beaten unconscious.

 In 2018, the Kushtau mountain (140 km from Ufa) was transferred to Bashkir Soda Company for mining lime, after which the local population protested - in particular, after mass logging began.
 Local residents consider Kushtau to be part of a single mountain massif with the Toratau and Yuraktau shikhans, which have the status of natural monuments.
 During two weeks of protests, about 80 activists were detained, and several of them were given administrative arrests.

 In August 2020, thousands of protesters organized marches and blocked roads to protect the Kushtau conservation areas.
 People lined up in a living chain with a huge flag of the republic.
 The confrontation with law enforcers continued for several days.
 The protesters, among other things, called for free elections to the regional government, which would have to support the people's demands rather than fulfill the will of the Kremlin.
+Engagement in environmental politics, claiming territories as relevant for Bashkir history and culture, and thus the negotiation of what constitutes a Bashkir natural and cultural heritage may also be interpreted as a reaction to a decisive crackdown by the state on ethnic minority nationalism.
+Being primarily engaged in environmental or cultural matters is not necessarily viewed as too problematic.
+The agenda of environmental activists can therefore be considered more complex and multi-layered than it seems at first sight.